mathe1/WhatsAppOnlineTracker/README.md

 ### Working on / known issues:
 - wish: would nice to autoclick my favorite contact at startup..
 - wish: manage switching contacts
+- bug: if scrolling/jump in/to older messages, the detection logging these old messages, because the feed loading looks for the extension like new messages.
 - problem: vm() logged without duration, maybe duration will display short time later after appear the player container
 - problem without solution until now: messages and "seen" flag will set only when you look at your contact on your smartphone.
 Then it synchronize with browser and there the seen-flag sets.
 In reality the message may have seen much earlier before!
 It seems, the browser goes to a sleep mode after a while (Edge browser in my case).